shalinee14/namaste-react/Notes/NOTE.md

 why react is fast/optimize?
 - React doesn't do anything that it is  good at DOM operation/ DOM manipulation, it manipulate DOM very quickly

+WHy React is so fast?
+- bcz of react fiber, react reconcilation algoarityhm, react check difference btw old and new vdom  and update the paerticulrar element that required(for example input field value)

 Reconcilation Algorithm, diff algoritham and React fiber (React about google acdilite(github link))
 - In the we have DOM tree